 - What is an Error?

-- Process of Encoding a message using Hamming Code
+- How to Encode a message in Hamming Code

 There are mainly three types of a bit error that occur in data transmission from the sender to the receiver.

 - Single bit errors

 - Burst errors

 The change made in one bit in the entire data sequence is known as “Single bit error”.
 However, the occurrence of single-bit error is not that common.
 Moreover, this error only occurs in a parallel communication system because data is transferred bitwise in a single line.
 Therefore, there is more chances that a single line can be noisy.